RenderKit/embree/README.md

       unsigned int instID[RTC_MAX_INSTANCE_LEVEL_COUNT];

-      // number of instances currently on the stack. unsigned int size;
+      // number of instances currently on the stack. unsigned int instStackSize;
     };

-    void rtcInitPointQueryInstanceStack(
+    void rtcInitPointQueryContext(
-      struct RTCPointQueryInstanceStack* instStack
+      struct RTCPointQueryContext* context
     );

 #### DESCRIPTION {#description}

-A stack (`RTCPointQueryInstanceStack` type) which stores the IDs and instance transformations during a BVH traversal for a point query.
+A stack (`RTCPointQueryContext` type) which stores the IDs and instance transformations during a BVH traversal for a point query.
+The transformations are assumed to be affine transformations (3×3 matrix plus translation) and therefore the last column is ignored (see [RTC\_GEOMETRY\_TYPE\_INSTANCE] for details).

-The `rtcInitPointQueryStack` function initializes the stack to default values and should be called for initialization.
+The `rtcInitPointContext` function initializes the context to default values and should be called for initialization.

-The stack will be passed as an argument to the point query callback function (see [rtcSetGeometryPointQueryFunction]) and should be used to pass instance information down the instancing chain for user defined instancing (see tutorial [ClosestPoint] for a reference implementation of point queries with user defined instancing).
+The context will be passed as an argument to the point query callback function (see [rtcSetGeometryPointQueryFunction]) and should be used to pass instance information down the instancing chain for user defined instancing (see tutorial [ClosestPoint] for a reference implementation of point queries with user defined instancing).

-The stack is an necessary argument to [rtcPointQuery] and Embree internally uses the topmost instance tranformation of the stack to transform the point query into instance space.
+The context is an necessary argument to [rtcPointQuery] and Embree internally uses the topmost instance tranformation of the stack to transform the point query into instance space.